argoproj-labs/terraform-provider-argocd/docs/resources/project.md

 * `namespace_resource_blacklist` - (Optional) Namespaced-scoped resources allowed to be managed by the project applications, can be repeated multiple times.
 * `role` - (Optional) can be repeated multiple times.
 * `sync_window` - (Optional) can be repeated multiple times.
+* `signature_keys` - (Optional) list of PGP key IDs strings that commits to be synced to must be signed with.

 Each `cluster_resource_whitelist` block can have the following attributes:
 * `group` - (Optional) The Kubernetes resource Group to match for.